codepictor/static-pe-analysis/README.md

 # static-pe-analysis

-Static analysis of PE files
+Static analysis of PE files.

+*Note: Python 3.6.2 is recommended.*

 ### Setting up the environment